Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Google-Sheets.md

 artifact type.*

-After the correct/required fields have been entered, click the \[ Send to SpiraPlan\] button to send your data to SpiraPlan®.
+After the correct/required fields have been entered, click the \[ Send to Spira\] button to send your data to Spira.
 You will see a popup showing overall progress.

 When the artifact has been successfully created an ID number will be placed in the ID column.
-This is the ID straight from SpiraPlan.
+This is the ID straight from Spira.

-If there are any errors for a particular row (eg if required fields have not all been filled in, or if there was some other problem with the data or on the SpiraPlan server) that row will be highlighted with a comment in column A explain the problem.
+If there are any errors for a particular row (eg if required fields have not all been filled in, or if there was some other problem with the data or on the Spira server) that row will be highlighted with a comment in column A explain the problem.

-For hierarchical artifacts (ones with parents and children), the import process will stop as soon as any error is found, to ensure SpiraPlan does not create an incorrect hierarchy
+For hierarchical artifacts (ones with parents and children), the import process will stop as soon as any error is found, to ensure Spira does not create an incorrect hierarchy

 ## Get data From SpiraPlan

-To get all the data for the specified project and artifact from SpiraPlan, instead of going through the steps outlined in [Preparing your Template](#preparing-your-template) to [Import Into SpiraPlan](#import-into-spiraplan) above, click the \[ Get From SpiraPlan \] button.
-This will first load up the template on the current sheet then automatically retrieve all data from SpiraPlan and add it to the sheet.
+To get all the data for the specified project and artifact from Spira, instead of going through the steps outlined in [Preparing your Template](#preparing-your-template) to [Import Into SpiraPlan](#import-into-spiraplan) above, click the \[ Get From Spira \] button.
+This will first load up the template on the current sheet then automatically retrieve all data from Spira and add it to the sheet.